New York State Law

 In a prosecution for promoting prostitution or compelling

-prostitution, a person less than seventeen years of age from whose
+prostitution, a person less than eighteen years old from whose

 prostitution activity another person is alleged to have advanced or